-We have determined the fair value of our derivative instruments utilizing established index prices, volatility curves and discount factors.
+We have determined the fair value of our derivative instruments utilizing established index prices, volatility curves, discount factors and option pricing models.
 These estimates are compared to counterparty valuations for reasonableness.
 Derivative transactions are also subject to the risk that counterparties will be unable to meet their obligations.
 This non-performance risk is considered in the valuation of our derivative instruments, but to date has not had a material impact on the values of our derivatives.
 The values we report in our financial statements are as of a point in time and subsequently change as these estimates are revised to reflect actual results, changes in market conditions and other factors.
 See Note 16 of our consolidated financial statements for further discussion of the fair value measurements associated with our derivatives.

-As of December 31, 2021, our natural gas derivative instruments consistent of the following types of instruments:
+As of December 31, 2022, our natural gas, oil, and NGL derivative instruments consistent of the following types of instruments:

 - Swaps: We receive a fixed price and pay a floating market price to the counterparty for the hedged commodity.
 In exchange for higher fixed prices on certain of our swap trades, we may sell call options. - Basis Swaps: These instruments are arrangements that guarantee a fixed price differential to NYMEX from a specified delivery point.
-We receive the fixed price differential and pay the floating market price differential to the counterparty for the hedged commodity. - Options: We sell, and occasionally buy, call options in exchange for a premium.
-At the time of settlement, if the market price exceeds the fixed price of the call option, we pay the counterparty the excess on sold call options, and we receive the excess on bought call options.
-If the market price settles below the fixed price of the call option, no payment is due from either party. - Costless Collars: Each two-way price collar has a set floor and ceiling price for the hedged production.
+We receive the fixed price differential and pay the floating market price differential to the counterparty for the hedged commodity. - Costless Collars: Each two-way price collar has a set floor and ceiling price for the hedged production.
 If the applicable monthly price indices are outside of the ranges set by the floor and ceiling prices in the various collars, the Company will cash-settle the difference with the counterparty.